S-Morozov/course-app-task/README.md

+#installing app and using
+After you clone the repo, you have to use 2 terminals as it was earlier:

+For backend:
+Navigate to the folders
+cd backend
+node server.js  - and server start

+For front end part another terminal
+1.cd frontend
+2. cd my-app
+3. yarn start

 # Course Hub

 Welcome to the **Course Subscription Application**!
 This boilerplate application is designed to help you get started with building a simple course subscription application on the ServiceNow platform.
 It provides the foundational data model and basic configurations, allowing you to focus on implementing the required features and enhancing the application.